Apple stores your passwords and other secure credentials in a keychain. This shows how to view saved passwords in keychain in macOS, iPadOS and iOS.

 To run Mac apps on Linux, you’ll need some sort of virtual machine or translation layer.
 You can either make use of Virtualbox or Darling translation layer.

 The definition of a strong password has changed over the years.
 What seems to be a strong password last year is no longer so this year.
-Here’s what make a strong password in 2019.
+Here’s what make a strong password.

 The Terminal in macOS is a handy tool for troubleshooting.
 Here we show you how to use the Terminal to scan and troubleshoot your local network.